gecio/gecio.github.io/docs/_imke/clusterlifecycle/upgradingacluster/index.en.md

 manually by you.

-Before you upgrade a cluster, please refer to the target version's [Changelog](/imke/about/) and make sure you familiarise yourself with the upcoming changes.
+Before you upgrade a cluster, please refer to the target version's [Changelog](/imke/about/) and make sure you familiarize yourself with the upcoming changes.

 One tool that can help to prepare the update will be [kubepug](https://github.com/rikatz/kubepug).
 It checks all deployed resources against the new Kubernetes version and will warn about removals and deprecations.